BenjaminKarasik28/spotr_backend/README.md

 If you don't want to go through uv (Ie: you're running everything via pip) then install all dependencies
 with: ```pip install -r requirements.txt```
 This implies that the requirements file is up to date.
 I will periodically update it, but I highly recommend using uv.

+Extra deps/apps I use:
+1. PyCharm for app development
+2. Postman for api testing